The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 This is why it’s important to do testing.
 It really lets you know what you’re dealing with.

-So, how can you order your own Dutch Test?
+So, how can you order your own Dutch test?

->>> You can get a Dutch Test on your own here without a doctor
+>>> You can get a Dutch Complete Test for hormones on your own here without a doctor

 Come back to this again once you get your own results!